OVERVIEW

 Q: How do businesses transition out of the incubator?

 A: As businesses grow and plan to move out of the incubator to their own locations, the day-to-day incubator operator will facilitate and provide administrative assistance to the licensees as they transition.
-The operator will also notify the MCA of any licensee moving out of the incubator to ensure the vacated space can be utilized by another licensee .
+The operator will also notify the Maryland Cannabis Administration (MCA) of any licensee moving out of the incubator to ensure the vacated space can be utilized by another licensee .
 The model ensures new licensees can enter the incubator space over time to take advantage of the workforce development and training opportunities.

 Q: Does the State of Maryland have an estimate of the number of licensees interested in utilizing the space?